Marijuana’s Effects on the Brain: A Scientific Look At Cannabis and the Brain

 The presynaptic neuron has specific receptor sites for endocannabinoids, and when bound, these neurotransmitters change how many calcium channels are open on the presynaptic neuron.
 Calcium channels, found in the presynaptic membrane, are what control neurotransmitter release from the presynaptic neuron.
-By decreasing the number of open calcium channels, endocannabinoids decrease the amount of other neurotransmitters that can be expelled from the the presynaptic neuron.
+By decreasing the number of open calcium channels, endocannabinoids decrease a number of other neurotransmitters that can be expelled from the presynaptic neuron.

 This has an inhibitory effect on the other neurons downstream of the endocannabinoid bound neuron.
 Since less neurotransmitter is being released, this decreases the frequency of the firing potential of the postsynaptic neuron.

-Understanding how the system works is important in understanding how the different chemical compounds of marijuana impact the brain.
+Understanding how the system works is important to understanding how the different chemical compounds of marijuana impact the brain.